Garb18/BorwellChallenge/README.md

   - Visual Studio 2019 Community
   - .NET 4.8

+## Assumptions:
+   - The user has at least one door and one window
+   - The user knows all imputs in the Metric system
+   - The room is rectangular

+## How to use:
+   - Clone/Download project
+   - Extract contents
+   - Open BorwellSoftwareChallenge.sln in Visual Studio
+   - Click run

 ## To Do:
   - [x] Initial Commit
   - [x] Implement Unit Test